raid-guild/handbook/docs/learn-about-web3.md

 3) [Everything You Need To Know About DAOs](https://foundation.app/blog/everything-you-need-to-know-about-daos) - This article by Foundation gives a primer on Decentralized Autonomous Organizations (DAO).
 It explains what a DAO is, how it works, and the benefits of participating in a DAO.

+4) [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - This is a free book available on GitHub.
+It's updated frequently, so if you really need to go deep or want to understand everything this is good.

 ## Non Dev Web3 Topics (or applied web3)

 1) [Enter The Metaverse](https://foundation.app/blog/enter-the-metaverse) - This article, also by Foundation, talks about the “metaverse”, first mentioned in Neil Stephenson’s Snow Crash.
 It explains how the metaverse empowers us to own our data, decentralizes power, and helps free the internet.